-But lets back to plot.
+But lets get back to the plot.
 It’s actually quite simple, so I don’t know if its necessary for me to discuss it in detail.
 Just watch it one free evening.

-And how to talk about his film without mentioning the planes.
+And how to talk about this film without mentioning the planes.
 Proco Rosso pilots bright red plane with Italian flag (though its wrong side in this picture, but from other angle its right) with a big propeller on top of it.
-For me its strange as I always thought propellers should be on top of the plane’s nose of under wings.
+For me its strange as I always thought propellers should be on top of the plane’s nose or under wings.
 Oh well.. silly me ^.^